Suppression of $\Lambda(1520)$ resonance production in central Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 2.76 TeV: Results and discussion

 A gradual decrease of the \Lambdastar/\pLambda yield ratio with increasing charged-particle multiplicity is observed from peripheral to central \PbPb collisions (Fig.~\ref{fig:ratio}).
 The \Lambdastar suppression in central \PbPb events with respect to peripheral events is measured as the double ratio

 where common uncertainties cancel. \Lambdastar/\pLambda in central collisions is about 45\% lower than in peripheral collisions.
 The result provides the first evidence for \Lambdastar suppression in heavy-ion collisions, with a 3.1$\sigma$ confidence level.
 The ratio is compared to grand-canonical equilibrium predictions from the GSI-Heidelberg~\cite{Andronic:2005yp}, THERMUS~\cite{Wheaton:2004vg} and SHARE3~\cite{Petran:2013dva} models, whose parameters have been determined from fits to stable particles~\cite{Floris:2014pta}.
 The ratio is also compared to the non-equilibrium configuration implemented in SHARE3, where the under(over)-saturation parameters $\gamma_{s}$ (strange) and $\gamma_{q}$ (light quarks) are free~\cite{Petran:2013lja}.
 All models describe the yield of stable hadrons well. \Lambdastar/\pLambda in central collisions is lower than SHM predictions by values ranging from 37\% to 52\%, depending on the reference model.
-Figure~\ref{fig:ratio} also shows the data from the STAR Collaboration at RHIC in \AuAu, \dAu and pp collisions at \sqrtsNN~=~200 GeV~\cite{Adams:2006yu,Abelev:2008yz}.
+Figure~\ref{fig:ratio} also shows the data from the STAR Collaboration at RHIC in \AuAu, \dAu, and pp collisions at \sqrtsNN~=~200 GeV~\cite{Adams:2006yu,Abelev:2008yz}.
 The trend of the suppression is similar to the one seen from STAR data in \AuAu collisions at \sqrtsNN~=~200 GeV.
 The current measurement of \Lambdastar suppression has a higher precision at 3.1$\sigma$ confidence level, as compared to the 1.8$\sigma$ confidence level of STAR data in \AuAu collisions.
 Finally, the multiplicity-dependence of the \Lambdastar/\pLambda ratio is compared with the prediction from EPOS3~\cite{Knospe:2015nva} (Fig.~\ref{fig:ratio}).
 It is important to note that the model, although it systematically overestimates the data, describes the trend of the suppression well.
+The double ratio $R^{\pLambda^{\ast}/\pLambda}_{\rm cp}$ is in agreement with the data within the uncertainties, although the model is about 25\% higher.
+This might hint to a longer lifetime of the hadronic phase than the value obtained from EPOS3 calculations ($\tau_{\rm hadr} \sim$ 8.5 \fmc) or to an imprecise description of the relevant hadronic cross-sections in the transport phase.
 These observations highlight the relevance of the hadronic phase in the study of heavy-ion collisions and the importance of a microscopic description of the late hadronic interactions.